This is an update of a post originally published in July, 2018.

-As more and more organizations move to microservice and container architectures, they’re looking for strong, proven platforms.
-DevOps practitioners are moving to Kubernetes for four main reasons:
+As more and more organizations move to microservice and cloud native architectures that make use of containers, they’re looking for strong, proven platforms.
+Practitioners are moving to Kubernetes for four main reasons:

 1. Kubernetes helps you move faster.
 Indeed, Kubernetes allows you to deliver a self-service Platform-as-a-Service (PaaS) that creates a hardware layer abstraction for development teams.
 Your development teams can quickly and efficiently request the resources they need.
 If they need more resources to handle additional load, they can get those just as quickly, since resources all come from an infrastructure shared across all your teams.

 No more filling out forms to request new machines to run your application.
-Just provision and go, and take advantage of the tooling developed around Kubernetes for automating packaging, deployment, and testing, such as Codefresh or Helm.
+Just provision and go, and take advantage of the tooling developed around Kubernetes for automating packaging, deployment, and testing, such as Helm (more below).

-3. Kubernetes is portable.
+3. Kubernetes is cloud agnostic.
 Kubernetes runs on Amazon Web Services (AWS), Microsoft Azure, and the Google Cloud Platform (GCP), and you can also run it on-premise.
-You can move workloads without having to redesign your applications or completely rethink your infrastructure, which lets you standardize on a platform and avoid vendor lock-in.
+You can move workloads without having to redesign your applications or completely rethink your infrastructure—which lets you to standardize on a platform and avoid vendor lock-in.

-4. Cloud providers will even manage Kubernetes for you.
+4. Cloud providers will manage Kubernetes for you.
 As noted earlier, Kubernetes is currently the clear standard for container orchestration tools.
-It should come as no surprise, then, that major cloud providers now offer Kubernetes-as-a-Service platforms.
+It should come as no surprise, then, that major cloud providers are offering plenty of Kubernetes-as-a-Service-offerings.
 Amazon EKS, Google Cloud Kubernetes Engine, Azure Kubernetes Service (AKS), Red Hat Openshift, and IBM Cloud Kubernetes Service all provide a full Kubernetes platform management, so you can focus on what matters most to you—shipping applications that delight your users.